Consistency in Storm Chasing

 afternoon and evening storm

-chases, stopping for dinner might not be possible until 9 p.m. or
+chases, stopping for dinner might not be possible.

 Please note that we will not stop for dinner once the active chase

 begins to avoid missing potential severe weather.
-We may not arrive at
+We arrive at our

 there are no storms or on non-chase days, we should